markusseidler/markusseidler.github.io/_posts/2018-06-23-Number_of_neurons.md

 ## Who is the winner?

-As you can see in the video, I calculate for each combination an item I call cost.
+As you can see in the video, I calculate for each combination an item I call "cost".
 In the previous post, I wrote a function loss_calculation for ann.py and in this function I calculate "cost".
 The formula is a standard way of measuring the loss of simple classification problems.